klogging/klogging.io/docs/logging/sending-logs.md

 ![Example of structured event message in Splunk](/img/log-info-userId-splunk.png)

-[JVM] Klogging supports the `@` destructuring operator that destructures objects into their components when sent to [Seq](https://datalust.co/seq).
+[JVM] Klogging supports the `@` destructuring operator that destructures objects into their components when serialised as JSON for sending to Seq, ElasticSearch or Splunk.
 A simple example is:

 ```kotlin
 data class User(val id: Long, val name: String)